tuggegese/hydroenvironmental-tools/toolbox/converters/elliptictoGK/README.md

 # Elliptic To Geoid
-Transfroms elliptic coordinates with the GRS80 Geoid.
+Transforms elliptic coordinates with the GRS80 Geoid.

 Example use: